rabix/benten/aspirational-readme.md

 subworkflow file intact.

-## Error pane
+## Error notifications

-If a workflow has errors a notice will appear below the editor pane and clicking it will raise a sub-window with errors listed.
-Clicking on them will, if possible, scroll to the offending line.
+If a workflow has errors, an extra gutter will appear next to the line numbers and red dots will appear.
+Hovering on the red dots with the mouse will present a message indicating the error.
+Errors that pertain to the whole workflow, or which can not be localized are all piled into line 1.

 ## Command bar